compose-x/ecs_composex/docs/syntax/ecs_plugin/support.rst

 .. hint::

-    If you need to defined IAM permissions boundary, you can with ECS Composex.
+    If you need to defined IAM permissions boundary, you can with ECS Compose-X.
     :ref:`x_iam_syntax_reference`